ghankerson/origins-conscioussness/uroboros.md

  manifests itself in the the thought of the heart and the speech of the tongue.*

-* Finally more refined: *He did not bring me forth from his mouth, nor conceive me in his hand, but he breathed me forth from his nostrils.*
+* Finally more refined: *He did not bring me forth from his mouth, nor conceive me in his hand, but he breathed me forth from his nostrils.*  So creation moves from being symbolized as thought and speech to breath.

 * This is all still from Egyptian myth but we are already at the point where the "breath of life" is very similar to the idea of the Christian Logos.